open-contracting/standard-development-handbook/docs/standard/translation.md

 # Translation

-Translators use Transifex to translate the Open Contracting Data Standard schema, codelists and documentation from the source language, English, to other languages.

 This page describes processes for translators.
-The technical steps to push and pull translations from Transifex and to build translated schema, codelists and documentation are described under [technical processes](technical/index).
+The technical steps to push and pull translations from Transifex and to build translated schema, codelists and documentation are described under [translation technical processes](technical/translation).

 ## Languages